SoSly/RiverTale/docs/RiverTale.md

 Rivers exist *because* of terrain, not despite it.
 A river should feel like it had to be here—like the landscape demanded it.

-**Key constraint:** Rivers are the natural result of elevation, drainage, and accumulation.
+**Key constraint:** Rivers are the natural flow of elevation, drainage, and accumulation.

 **What this means in practice:**